AuroreBussalb/app-detect-alpha-peak/README.md

 [![Abcdspec-compliant](https://img.shields.io/badge/ABCD_Spec-v1.1-green.svg)](https://github.com/brain-life/abcd-spec)
 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.469-blue.svg)](https://doi.org/10.25663/brainlife.app.469)

-Detect individual alpha peak in MEG signals.
+Detects peak frequency of PSD for each channel on a given bandwith

 ## app-peak-frequency documentation

-1) Detect peak frequency for each channel for a guiven bandwith
+1) Detect peak frequency for each channel for a given bandwith
 2) Input file is:
     * a `.csv` file containing the Power Spectral Densities
 5) Ouput files are:
-    * a `.csv` file containing the alpha peak frequency for each channel and the mean over all channels,
+    * a `.csv` file containing the peak frequency for each channel
-    * plot of the mean Power Spectral density over all channels,
+    * a plot with the distribution of all peak frequencies across channels
-    * plot of the mean Power Spectral density for each channel.
+    * a plot the PSD frequency peak for each channel (peak found in the psd)

 ### Authors
 - [Guiomar Niso](guiomar.niso@ctb.upm.es)